Kendall Jenner Only Buys 5 Things When She Goes Grocery Shopping

 That’s like stuff you can get at a bodega.
 A college student would buy that.
 And Kendall is essentially a college student, since she’s only 20 years old.
 On the other hand, she probably gets everything very organic and GMO-free and, we don't know, gold-plated?
 Maybe her bananas are literally dipped in gold leaf.
 (Baller, yet impractical.)

-Cereal, though, is the great democratiser.
+Cereal, though, is the great democratizer.
 You could be Mark Zuckerberg and still reach for the Frosted Flakes.

 Man, the Kardashians even grocery shop relatably.